This blog is about being a woman in the world today, it’s raw, it’s real and I’m unapologetically authentic!

 After over a decade at UCT, I had finally found my calling.
 Community Development changed my life and in it, I found a real sense of peace for who and what I was.
 A philanthropist at heart with the need to do my own thing and forge my own path.

 Working for NGOs was a natural part of plan for me but at the end of 2014, I did something crazy, I quit my job with no back up plan.
 I was just so tired of doing things “by the book” and I needed to feel like I was just following my heart for a change.
-I don’t recommend this to everyone but it worked for me.
-I found that I could make money by working as a freelance writer and providing support to other women who are looking for jobs or trying to change direction in their lives.
+I found happiness working as a freelance writer and providing support to other women who are looking for jobs or trying to change direction in their lives.
 The best part about my education is that it has helped me to really understand people and how they function in society.
 There’s a lot you can do with an understanding of human behaviour!

 What stands out the most for me, is that we live in a world where the expectation to fit in often means we sacrifice so much of who we are and what we value just to fit in with the crowd and the expectations of society.